yosephtamir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 17-hidethisword ----displayes a lines not contains "bin" script 18-letteronly ---- displays all lines of the file /etc/ssh/sshd_config starting with letter script 19-AZ --- Replace all characters A and c from input to Z and e
+script 17-hidethisword ----displayes a lines not contains "bin" script 18-letteronly ---- displays all lines of the file /etc/ssh/sshd_config starting with letter script 19-AZ --- Replace all characters A and c from input to Z and e script 21-reverse ---reverses the user input script 22-users_and_homes --- is used to display users and their home directories sorted by users